Course Code: 4dm

 In this lesson, you'll dive into modeling by exploring one the easiest types of word problems: a part-whole word problem.
 You'll begin with simple problems and work your way up to trickier ones, ending up by modeling partitive and quotitive word problems.
 As you go along, you'll get plenty of practice building your own models and using them to find solutions.
 In addition, the lesson will offer helpful tips for getting all of your students involved in your model-drawing sessions.

-Do "before-and-after" word problems make your students go all wobbly in the knees?
+Do "before-and-after" word problems leave you with a room full of blank stares?
 Well, don't worry, because modeling quickly cuts these problems down to size.
 In this lesson, you'll tackle three types of before-and-after questions: fraction, ratio, and age questions.
 You'll learn how to draw two models (a before model and an after model) for each problem and discover why it often makes sense to start at the end of your problem—not the beginning.

 In this lesson, you'll add to your toolbox of skills by exploring two new model-drawing techniques: unit-shifting and subdividing.
 These skills are invaluable when you're modeling complex problems, and you'll find out how to use them separately and in combination.
 In addition, the lesson will talk about the importance of teaching perseverance as your students work on increasingly challenging problems.